BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Assets.md

 1. Randomly generate a nonce.
 2. Encrypt the symmetric key used to encrypt the Envelope using the recipient's public key and the nonce.
-3. Store the encrypted key and the nonce in a `crypto-message`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2022-001-secure-message.md#cddl-for-secure-message)
+3. Store the encrypted key and the nonce in a [`crypto-message`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2022-001-secure-message.md#cddl-for-secure-message), stored in `sealedMessage`.

-It's the usage of a nonce in each encryption that causes the `SealedMessage` for each share of the Envelope to vary.
+It's the usage of a nonce with each encryption that causes the `SealedMessage` for each share of the Envelope to vary.

-Now, Sam can feel increasingly comfortable about the resilience of his envelope, knowing that not only can he recover it by putting together SSKR shares, but that his wife can recover it as well, using her private key (which presumably is protected from both compromise and failure using its own #SmartCustody methodology).
+Now, Sam can feel increasingly comfortable about the resilience of his envelope, knowing that not only can he recover it by putting together SSKR shares, but that his wife can recover it as well, using her private key (which presumably she protects from both compromise and failure using her own #SmartCustody methodology).

 ### Related